 What are stinging insects?

 Stinging insects move into our Florida yards to utilize the nesting and foraging spots they provide.
 These pests are unwanted in our indoor and outdoor spaces because of the stingers that extend from their abdomens.
-Many species of stinging insects have short tempers, and living in close proximity to these pests put you, your kids, and your pets in danger of being stung.
+Many species of stinging insects have short tempers, and living near these pests puts you, your kids, and your pets in danger of being stung.
 Below are some of the most common stinging insects living in our area of Florida.

-Paper Wasps are social, stinging insects that create nests out of a paper-like material they make from pieces of wood or plant materials mixed with their saliva.
-Paper wasps are brown with yellow or reddish-brown markings and have smokey black wings.
+- Paper Wasps are social, stinging insects that create nests from a paper-like material made from pieces of wood or plant materials mixed with their saliva.
+Paper wasps are brown with yellow or reddish-brown markings and have smoky black wings.

 Are stinging insects dangerous?

 Stinging insects are never ideal to have on your property, whether you or your family are allergic to their venom or not.
-The stings that these pests deliver are painful, and constantly having to avoid contact with them in your yard is stressful.
+The stings that these pests deliver are painful, and constantly avoiding contact with them in your yard is stressful.

-For those allergic to stinging insect venom, their presence is more problematic and poses a significant danger.
+Their presence is more problematic for those allergic to stinging insect venom and poses a significant danger.
 Stinging insects have venom potent enough to trigger itching, hives, breathing problems, and even anaphylaxis.

 While stinging insects are helpful when living out in nature, they are unwanted pests in our yards, and you should have an experienced professional remove them!

 Why do I have a stinging insects problem?